raulir/narrativecms/README.md

 * Allows rapid and lean, no-nonsense web development
 * For working with everchanging designs and constant client feedback
-* Modular design keeps codebase clean and robust, which leaves time to focus on end product, not on technical problems
+* Keeps codebase clean and robust, which leaves time to focus on end product, not on technical problems
+* Reusable and extendable panels (page partials), grouped to the modules
-* Follows HMVC pattern - keeps storage access, business logic, templating, frontend logic and styling separated
+* Follows HMVC pattern - keeps storage access, business logic, templating, frontend logic and styling separated for each panel
 * Robust and tested tools to work with dynamic page partials and API calls
-* Makes possible for designers and users to upload content even in the early stages of project
+* Makes possible for designers and users to upload content and start building pages even in the early stages of project
 * Fast.
-Even without caching
+Even without optional built-in caching
-* Built in image optimisation
+* Built in image optimisation and optimal loading
-* Built in SCSS compiler
+* Built in SCSS (SASS3) compiler
-* Built in externals optimiser
+* Built in externals optimiser, only scripts and styles really needed on page are loaded

 Non-technical information and case studies: http://www.bytecrackers.com/